initialxy/initialxy-points/docs/PRD.md

 - [x] Two types of users: parents (admins) and children
 - [x] Parents can create tasks (throw-away or perpetual) and define points for completion
 - [x] Parents can define rewards and their point values
-- [x] children can redeem rewards with points (requires parent approval)
+- [x] Children can redeem rewards with points (requires parent approval)
 - [x] Points visibility for parents and children

 ### 2.2 Additional Features